Please click on the question to see your answer open below.

 - Seat cushion or extra towel to sit on

-Can I just utilize your shuttle service?
+Can I just utilize your shuttle service for I have my own equipment?

-Yes!
-By paying $20 per person in advance at the canoe base at MN Interstate Park or booking online for our William O'Brian Express.
+Yes, by paying $20 per person in advance at the canoe base at MN Interstate Park or booking online for our William O'Brian Express.
 Unfortunately, we cannot shuttle your equipment.

 Do you offer a military discount?